Work side by side with some of the best theatre artists in Southern California

 Internships at A Noise Within are intensive training opportunities where developing theatre artists can hone their skills.
 Past interns have held leading roles in subsequent A Noise Within productions and have gone onto work at such venues as the Ahmanson Theatre, Mark Taper Forum, The Old Globe Theatre, Berkeley Repertory, South Coast Repertory, American Conservatory Theatre and others!

 Learn what it takes to be part of a professional classical theatre company, performing three productions in rotating repertory!
-Acting Interns are challenged to apply their talents in all areas, from analyzing a classic text to running lights and sound for a production.
+Acting Interns are challenged to apply their talents in all areas, analyzing and performing classical theatre while gaining hands-on knowledge of the technical process.

-Each acting intern is cast in a supporting role in one or more plays during the repertory season.
+Each acting intern is cast in an ensemble role in one or more plays during the repertory season.
 Interns may also be given understudy assignments.

 Interns are immersed in 120 + hours of training designed to develop the whole artist.
 Course topics include: acting Shakespeare, speech, textual analysis & scansion, a scene study course that culminates in a workshop presentation for an invited audience.

 Interns gain hands-on experience in a variety of technical departments (stage management, props, costumes, sets, lights, sound) and are a part of the crew that facilitates the repertory schedule.

 Interns must be available for classes, rehearsals, performances and technical calls during the following hours: Monday – Friday 4-11pm and Saturdays/Sundays (Day/Evening – depending on the rep schedule and intern assignment).
 Additionally, interns must be available to perform a limited number of mid-week matinees as scheduled.